New York Workers' Compensation Lawyer

 What You Can Do

-If you begin experiencing serious symptoms of diesel exposure, such as shortness of breath, dizziness, fatigue, difficulty breathing, headache or nausea, it is important to seek emergency medical care.
+If you begin experiencing serious symptoms of diesel exhaust exposure, such as shortness of breath, dizziness, fatigue, difficulty breathing, headache or nausea, it is important to seek emergency medical care.
 Go to the closest emergency room or department for immediate treatment, informing them of the type and duration of exposure.
 Once you have received emergency medical care, inform your employer.
 Your employer may direct you to an occupational health clinic, specifically meant to help workers injured on the job.
 Be sure to inform your employer, in writing, of the matter so you can pursue a workers' compensation claim.

 Pursuing workers' comp benefits for diesel exhaust exposure can be a complex, arduous process, but with an attorney from Napoli Shkolnik PLLC by your side, you have a better chance of securing fair compensation in a timely manner.
 To learn more, contact a New York workers' compensation attorney at our office.